ascjones/devomato.com/blog/2013-09-13-currency-prices-as-an-event-stream.md

 }
 ```

-I'll leave that running for a little bit to collect some price changes, after which I will start to play around with some EventStore projections and to see if I can tease anything interesting out of the data.
+I'll leave that running for a little bit to collect some price changes, after which I will start to play around with some EventStore projections and have some fun with the data.